vippsas/vipps-invoice-api/README.md

 # Swagger changelog

+## 0.3.12

+* Added validation info to description of `due`

 ## 0.3.11

-* Add `HTTP 401` to all operations and specify API-M specific error response
+* Added `HTTP 401` to all operations and specify API-M specific error response

 ## 0.3.10